-The American Express High Yield Savings Account has a solid yield on all balances with $0 maintenance fees, a $0 minimum opening deposit, and a $0 minimum balance.
-The current savings yield is 3.00% Annual percentage Yield (APY).
-This rate is current as of November 17, 2022.
+The American Express® High Yield Savings Account has a solid yield on all balances with $0 maintenance fees, a $0 minimum opening deposit, and a $0 minimum balance.
+The current savings yield is 3.30% Annual percentage Yield (APY).
+This rate is current as of December 22, 2022.

 Want to tie up your money for a while at a higher interest rate?
 Choose from seven CD options ranging from six months to five years.

-CD yields are very good across the board, up to 4.25% Annual Percentage Yield (APY) on the longest-term product (60 months or 5 years).
+CD yields are very good across the board: 3.75% Annual Percentage Yield (APY) on the longest-term product (60 months or 5 years) and 4.25% on the 12-month CD.
 Early withdrawal penalties are: